About the course

 As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications:

-- a first-class or strong upper second-class undergraduate degree with honours in chemistry, biochemistry or physics.
+- a first-class or strong upper second-class undergraduate degree with honours in chemistry, biochemistry or physics, or equivalent.

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.